ospalh/3d-printing/coin-spinner/description.md

 When you use euro coins, you can make yours a symbol of international cooperation.
 Mine is using coins from

-* Austria
 * France
 * Greece
 * Ireland
 * Italy
+* Portugal
 * Slovenia
+* Austria
 * Germany
 * the Netherlands

-More countries than visible coins!
-(The last two are on the inside, two from Germany.)
+Nine coins, nine countries!
+The last three are on the inside.

 I also added the bearing caps from Arondite’s [Fidget Toy Comfort Spinner](https://www.thingiverse.com/thing:1816684)

 You may have to adjust your scale slightly to make the bearing and coins fit, especially if your printer is not calibrated too precisely.
-I had to use 102 %.
+I had to use 101 %.

 Included are three variants of the spinner as STLs: